Rebuilding Self-Service in a Legacy B2B SaaS Infrastructure

 The company operated in a legacy B2B SaaS environment:

-Self-service was introduced as a growth experiment, not as a revenue channel.
+Self-service was introduced as a growth experiment.

 The goal was diagnostic: